nikitarathod01/Retail_Sales_SQL_Data_Analysis_And_Data_Exploration_Project/README.md

     OR
     total_sale IS NULL;

-3. Data Analysis & Findings
+## 3. Data Analysis & Findings
-The following SQL queries were developed to answer specific business questions:
+###The following SQL queries were developed to answer specific business questions:

-1. Write a SQL query to retrieve all columns for sales made on '2022-11-05:
+## 1. Write a SQL query to retrieve all columns for sales made on '2022-11-05:

 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';

-2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
+## 2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:

 SELECT
     category,